-Objectives: To introduce the students to the history of Punjab region.
+Objectives:To introduce the students to the history of Punjab region.Pedagogy:Lectures, library work and discussions.

 - 1. Harappan Civilization: extent and town planning and socio-economic life. - 2.
 Life in Vedic Age: socio-economic and religious; - 3.
 Growth and impact of Jainism and Buddhism in Panjab.